 - 1. Give each patient a Notice of Privacy Practices. - 2.
-Limit the circumstances under which patient information is used or disclosed. - 3.
-Develop policies, procedures and systems to protect patient privacy and allow patients to access and correct their records. - 4.
+Limit the circumstances under which patient information is used or disclosed. - Develop policies, procedures and systems to protect patient privacy and allow patients to access their records and have them corrected, if erroneous. - 4.
 Train staff on privacy policies and procedures. - 5.
 Appoint a privacy officer to make sure privacy procedures are developed, adopted and followed. - 6.
 Appoint a security officer to make sure security procedures are developed, adopted and followed. - 7.
 Implement appropriate administrative, technical and physical safeguards to protect patient records from individuals who shouldn't see them. - 8.
 Account for specified disclosures of patient information. - 9.
 Establish a complaint mechanism for privacy concerns. - Establish and enforce a system of sanctions for employees who violate privacy policies and procedures. - 11.
 Establish written agreements with business associates. - 12.
 Notify patients and government agencies of a breach to the extent required by law.